opentdf/otdfctl/docs/man/policy/kas-grants/_index.md

 **Attribute KAS Grant Scenarios**

-1. Bob & Alice represent individual KAS Grants to attributes on TDFd data
+1. Bob & Alice represent individual KAS Grants to attributes on TDF'd data
 2. Note that the attributes A and B are of _the same definition and namespace_

 | Definition: organization | Value: acmeco | Value: example_inc | Split |